Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Bowling Green Stats and Trends

-- The Falcons are 4-0 ATS when underdogs by 9 points or more this year.
+- So far this year, the Falcons have been installed as underdogs by a 9-point margin or more four times and are 4-0 ATS in those games.

-- Bowling Green's games this season have hit the over on one of six set point totals (16.7%).
+- Bowling Green's games this season have gone over the total in one out of six opportunities (16.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.